DylanScottCarroll/lodge_spec/01 Specification/01 Basics/08 Functions.md

 ## Function/Method Overloading

 Lodge doesn't have function or method overloading explicitly as type information could not be used to unambiguously select between functions based on their signature.
+This is a limitation of the type system and must be worked around to achieve similar behavior.

 The same techniques used for optional parameters can be used to mimic the behavior of function and method overloading.
 Essentially, the behavior a function can be configured to depend on the types of the given arguments and which arguments are given.